-Llymlite will be kept compatible with Python 3.6 and later under at least Windows, macOS and Linux.
+Llvmlite will be kept compatible with Python 3.7 and later under at least Windows, macOS and Linux.

 We do not expect contributors to test their code on all platforms.
-Pull requests are automatically built and tested using Travis-CI, which addresses Linux compatibility.
-Other operating systems are tested on an internal continuous integration platform at Anaconda®.
+Pull requests are automatically built and tested using Azure Pipelines for Winows, OSX and Linux.